autistic-symposium/generative-sol/README.md

 > await film.claim(<tokenID>)
 ```

 You should be able to see the NFT on [OpenSea Testnet](https://testnets.opensea.io/account).
+Our contract is deployed [here](https://rinkeby.etherscan.io/address/0x458220CCd8d610FDad4B799D8ae446eCB4dEd83D#readContract).

 ### Verify Smart Contract